fci525/perl-exonframes/README.md

 This will produce two new files:

     aln_boxshade.rtf                <- the alignment boxshaded
-    aln_boxxshade_frames.rtf        <- the BOXSHADE version with frame markers
+    aln_boxshade_frames.rtf        <- the BOXSHADE version with frame markers

 There will be several additional files produced by Clustal Omega and `frames.pl` which may be of some interest, but are not the focus of this documentation.
 Feel free to browse the examples in the `TEST/` directory.